-We support projects in the following grantmaking areas whose work is rooted in interconnectedness, empathy, stewardship, service, and reverence for nature.
+We support projects in the following grantmaking areas whose work is rooted in compassion, respect,

 We fund organizations whose work supports a way of life that is in harmony with the earth as a living whole.
 We value projects that are joining ecological renewal with the awareness of the sacred within creation, and offer practical solutions in response to the current environmental crisis.